simeonreusch/fpbot/README.md

 ### Options

-`--nprocess`  Only applied if a textfile is passed.
-Specifies the number of processes spawned for parallel computing.
+`--nprocess`  Specifies the number of processes spawned for parallel computing.
 Default is 4.
+Note: download is always performed with 32 processes in parallel, as IPAC upload-speed is the bottleneck there.

 `--daysago`  Determines how old the datapoints used should be.
 Default uses all datapoints available.